nazariosoftwarellc/nazariosoftwarellc.github.io/_posts/2021-04-07-javasnipt-help.md

 ### How do I enable the JavaSnipt content blocker?

+**macOS**: Open the JavaSnipt app.
+Click the red ! and click the button in the popover to open Safari's extension settings.
+Check the box next to "JavaSnipt Blocker."

-Open the iOS Settings app.
+**iOS**: Open the iOS Settings app.
 Tap Safari → Content Blockers and tap the toggle to the right of JavaSnipt.
-Now JavaSnipt can block any site you add to it.

 ### How do I enable iCloud to sync between my devices?